 Best shops and websites for electrical appliances

 Article 1 of 4

 Find out how thousands of shoppers rate their experiences buying electrical appliances and tech products.

-John Lewis, AO.com and Richer Sounds go head to head in our search for the best places to buy tech and electricals.
+AO.com, John Lewis and Richer Sounds go head to head in our search for the best shops to buy tech and electricals.

-We asked thousands of shoppers to rate their online (June/July 2018) and in-store (January 2018) experiences to find out which shops give a great impression, and which you'd be better off avoiding.
+We asked thousands of shoppers to rate their in store and online experiences to find out which shops give a great impression, and which you'd be better off avoiding.

 Best and worst websites for electricals and appliances

 Star ratings: These range from one to five - the more stars the better.

 Customer score: This is based on a combination of overall satisfaction and how likely people are to recommend the company to a friend.
 It doesn't factor in the individual star ratings.